agarie/typeCalc/README.md

 USE
 ===

 This software is made with JavaScript and can be used from any browser that supports it.
 Also, you can use this calculator or parts of it in your own projects, according to the chosen license (MIT License).
-Ah, you need [jQuery](http://jquery.com/).
+Ah, you need [jQuery](http://jquery.com/) for interfacing with the UI.

 If you have any issues or troubles, please use the ['Issues'](https://github.com/mojambo/typecalc/issues) functionality from Github.
 I'll be glad to help, be it a feature requests or a bug report.
 If you know PT-BR, please contribute posting to our forum "[Reportar falha](http://mojambo.net/forum/viewforum.php?f=16&sid=5a4ab1bcd3fc399efb6af9c249519503)".